-Sharing a Google Docs presentation in your WordPress site is a snap.
+Sharing a Google Slide Show in your WordPress site is a snap.
 Here are the steps:

 1 Log in to your Google account and go to the “waffle” (9 little squares) in the upper-right, click and select Google Drive.

 2. If you have a PowerPoint presentation, click on the Upload button in the upper-left.
 Follow the prompts to upload the file.
 This converts the presentation to a Google presentation.

-3. You can also create a Google Presentation from scratch.
-Google Presentations works a lot like PowerPoint.
-Go to the Create New menu (upper-left) and select Presentation.
+3. You can also create a Google Slide Show from scratch.
+Google Slides work a lot like PowerPoint.
+Go to the New menu (upper-left) and select Google Slides.